 The journey wasn’t the enemy—I woke up everyday feeling like the luckiest person on Earth.
 It was pushing beyond my creative comfort zone that summoned the demons of Resistance for a brawl: self-doubt, fear, despondency.

 What is the Resistance?
-In his classic book The War of Art, Steven Pressfield introduces the Resistance this way:
+In The War of Art, Steven Pressfield introduces the Resistance this way:

-The first is that it never goes away.
-Resistance has been a friend of mine since I can remember.
-And no matter how many times I’ve beat it down (or lost to it), it always comes back.
-When it comes to Resistance, you are never out of the fight.
+The first is it never goes away.
+Resistance has been with me for as long as I can remember.
+No matter how many rounds we go, Resistance returns.
+You are never out of this fight.

-The second important thing I’ve learned about Resistance?
-That I’m not alone in facing it.
+The second thing I’ve learned is that I’m not alone in this battle.

 Even Joe McNally, a National Geographic photographer, struggles:

 Know there will be days out there that feel like you’re trying to walk in heavy clothes through a raging surf.
 The waves knock you about like a tenpin, you have the agility of the Michelin Man, and you take five steps just to make the progress of one.
 The muck you are walking in feels like concrete about to set.
 Even the cameras feel heavier than normal as you lift them to your (on this day) unseeing eyes.Joe McNally, Sketching Light

 The third lesson is the Resistance can be beaten.
 Fear comes…and you can do the work anyway.